Author

 Dion:

-The last one, and this comes up so much in every format for educating yourself on real estate, is the value add proposition for real estate could be the burr method.
-It could be buying and adding RV pads.
+The last one, and this comes up so much in every format for educating yourself on real estate, is the value add proposition for real estate.
+It could be the burr method, it could be buying and adding RV pads.
 It could be anything where you want to buy and add to it as the lazy investor.
 This is one of my deism where I didn’t want to do that.
 I invested for 10 years without ever doing one rehab.
 I finally did a burr after I retired.
 It’s my first and last one.
 It’s just too much work, the money that can happen.
-So my Brr made me about $300,000.
+So my burr made me about $300,000.
 I’ll just break it down really quick.
-I bought a DU for 400,000 off to MLS.
+I bought a duplex for 400,000 off to MLS.
 I put about so that the contractor said 30, I estimated 50, I set aside 80, and I spent $62,000 rehabbing

 Speaker 3: